k-flynn-webdev/app-short-cal/README.md

 # app-short-cal

-Create fancy calendar pages from iCal data
+Create a fancy calendar pages from iCal data